 8.2.1.3 Report Results using TransferComplete RPC

 After a File Download or Upload has been attempted, the result of the operation is reported using the TransferComplete RPC.
-The TransferComplete RPC indicates a successful operation or one of the following fault codes mapped onto execStatus values in Table 8.2.1.3-2.
+The TransferComplete RPC indicates a successful operation or one of the following fault codes mapped onto execResult values in Table 8.2.1.3-2.

 Table 8.2.1.3-2: TransferComplete Fault Code Mapping